-- For NSF operation, you must have SSO configured on the device. - NSF with SSO supports IP Version 4 traffic and protocols only. - Enhanced Object Tracking is not SSO-aware and cannot be used with Hot Standby Routing Protocol (HSRP), Virtual Router Redundancy Protocol (VRRP), or Gateway Load Balancing Protocol (GLBP) in SSO mode. - The VRRP is not SSO-aware, meaning state information is not maintained between the active and standby supervisor engine during normal operation.
+- For NSF operation, you must have SSO configured on the device. - NSF with SSO supports IP Version 4 traffic and protocols only. - Enhanced Object Tracking is not SSO-aware and cannot be used with Hot Standby Routing Protocol (HSRP), Virtual Router Redundancy Protocol (VRRP), or Gateway Load Balancing Protocol (GLBP) in SSO mode. - The HSRP is not SSO-aware, meaning state information is not maintained between the active and standby supervisor engine during normal operation.
+HSRP and SSO can coexist but both features work independently.
+Traffic that relies on HSRP may switch to the HSRP standby in the event of a supervisor switchover.

+- The Gateway Load Balancing Protocol (GLBP) is not SSO-aware, meaning state information is not maintained between the active and standby supervisor engine during normal operation.
+GLBP and SSO can coexist but both features work independently.
+Traffic that relies on GLBP may switch to the GLBP standby in the event of a Supervisor switchover. - The Virtual Redundancy Routing Protocols (VRRP) is not SSO-aware, meaning state information is not maintained between the active and standby supervisor engine during normal operation.
 VRRP and SSO can coexist but both features work independently.
-Traffic that relies on VRRP may switch to the VRRP standby in the event of a supervisor switchover. - All neighboring devices participating in BGP NSF must be NSF-capable and configured for BGP graceful restart. - OSPF NSF for virtual links is not supported. - All OSPF networking devices on the same network segment must be NSF-aware (running an NSF software image). - For IETF IS-IS, all neighboring devices must be running an NSF-aware software image. - IPv4 Multicast NSF with SSO is supported by the PFC3 only. - The underlying unicast protocols must be NSF-aware in order to use multicast NSF with SSO. - Starting from Release 12.2(33)SRE, bidirectional forwarding detection (BFD) is SSO-aware and is supported by NSF with SSO.
+Traffic that relies on VRRP may switch to the VRRP standby in the event of a supervisor switchover. - Multiprotocol Label Switching (MPLS) is not suported with Cisco NSF with SSO; however, MPLS and NSF with SSO can coexist.
+If NSF with SSO is configured in the same chassis with MPLS, the failover performance of MPLS protocols will be at least equivalent to RPR+ while the supported NSF with SSO protocols still retain the additional benefits of NSF with SSO. - All neighboring devices participating in BGP NSF must be NSF-capable and configured for BGP graceful restart. - OSPF NSF for virtual links is not supported. - All OSPF networking devices on the same network segment must be NSF-aware (running an NSF software image). - For IETF IS-IS, all neighboring devices must be running an NSF-aware software image. - IPv4 Multicast NSF with SSO is supported by the PFC3 only. - The underlying unicast protocols must be NSF-aware in order to use multicast NSF with SSO. - Bidirectional forwarding detection (BFD) is not SSO-aware and is not supported by NSF with SSO.